 As part of another example, step into the shoes of a clothing brand owner who wants to see how she can serve her customers better.

-Using quota sampling, you can survey an equal percentage of clients who identify with straight, and plus size wear.
+Using quota sampling, you can conduct online focus groups with an equal percentage of clients who identify with straight, and plus size wear.

 In the course of your research, you might stumble upon frustrations of the latter group who might be angry with an apparel industry that doesn’t design size-inclusive clothing.